LDVSOFT/SPbAU-Cnzpkt/README.md

   * If you don't want to have headache with editing conspect, look only this file!
   * DO NOT EDIT DIRECTLY.
 * `theory-XX.tex`
   * Lectures themselves.
-Should contain only lectures.
+Should contain lectures only.
   * Add new lecture as a new file.

-### Stanalone conspect
+### Standalone conspect

-Standalone conspects are ones that have no sence as one document.
-This is very good for Advanced Algorithms, because every lecture has it's own theme.
+Standalone conspects are ones that have no sense as a single document.
+This is very good for Advanced Algorithms, because every lecture has its own theme.

 * `theory-XX/theory-XX.tex`
   * TeX document for one lecture.
 It's standalone: preambule, settings and document itself.